03 – Equilateral triangle tool

 • Place the triangle on the TactiPad.
 Draw two of the three sides fully.
 For convenience place a pushpin in one of the line endings.
 Rotate it 180 degrees around this pushpin.

 • Draw a line from here into the corner.
-Draw the last line, so they connect again at the line ending.
+Draw the last line, so the lines connect again at the line ending.

 • Diagonals can be provided by drawing the lines between opposing corners.

-Photo: the triangle is rotated over 180 degrees, to draw the second part of the diamond
+Photo: The triangle is rotated by 180 degrees, to draw the second part of the diamond.

 • For the outline of a traditional house use a square and draw three-quarter of the shape.